atom/atom/docs/getting-started.md

 ## The Command Palette

-If there's one key-command you must remember in Atom, it should be `cmd-p`.
-You can always hit `cmd-p` to bring up a list of commands that are relevant to the currently focused interface element.
-If there is a key binding for a given command, it is also displayed.
-This is a great way to explore the system and get to know the key commands interactively.
-If you'd like to learn about adding or changing a binding for a command, refer to the [key bindings][key-bindings] section below.
+If there's one key-command you remember in Atom, it should be `cmd-shift-P`.
+You can always press `cmd-shift-P` to bring up a list of commands (and key bindings) that are relevant to the currently focused interface element.
+This is a great way to explore the system and learn key bindings interactively.
+For information about adding or changing a key binding refer to the [customizing key bindings][key-bindings] section.

 ![Command Palette]